Downtown Raleigh

 1 star 1 star 1 star 1 star 1 star

 "My agent, Kelsey Greenfield, exceeded every possible expectation in helping me purchase a new construction townhome here in Raleigh.
-In an uncertain and volatile housing market, Kelsey adeptly navigated me through every step of the process; whether it was finding the perfect location that met my needs as a buyer, referring me to local partners, routing contracts and legal documents, or providing thoughtful consultation on any question I may have had along the way.
-Kelsey knows Raleigh and she knows her trade - I highly recommend her to anyone needing an agent in the Raleigh-Durham area."
+In an uncertain and volatile housing market, Kelsey adeptly navigated me through every step of the process; whether it was finding the perfect location that met my needs as a buyer, referring me to local partners, routing contracts and legal documents, or providing thoughtful consultation on any question I may have had along the way."

 — Dan Orman.